josefsbreakfast/Polaris-Protocol/Disruption_Kit/Survivor_Tools/🔮_dual_dpia_the_deals.md

 # 🔮 Dual DPIA the Deals
-**First created:** 2026-01-08
-**Last updated:** 2026-01-08
+**First created:** 2026-01-08 | **Last updated:** 2026-01-08
-**Status:** Stable
-**Use case:** Systematic governance scrutiny via parallel DPIA requests

 *A method for testing whether data protection compliance exists in substance rather than theatre, by lawfully requesting DPIA-related material from both data controllers and data processors involved in the same processing activity.*

 ---